Updated: December, 2023

-© 2019 Think Social Publishing, Inc.
+© 2023 Think Social Publishing, Inc.

-Furthermore, do students simply intuit “social skills” or is there actually a world of learning associated with being social?
-The research is strong in demonstrating that our social abilities are a by-product of many other processes: perspective taking/theory of mind, conceptual processing, executive functioning, social attention, auditory processing, interpretation of nonverbal cues, situational cues, etc. They are also dependent on the situation (context), and the people (cultural and social-emotional factors).
-Being “successful” in social situations, which we can think of as having “good social skills”, means we are continually and to some extent, consciously, thinking about and considering all these social elements and more, all within each moment of interaction.
-Is all of that mental work “non-cognitive”?
+It’s our understanding that cognition comes from our neurology and our neurology is parked in our brain.
+So technically if something is non-cognitive, its origin is non-neural or non-brain based.
+You see our confusion here.
+The research suggests that what we do socially are a by-product of many other processes: perspective taking/theory of mind, conceptual processing, executive functioning, social attention, auditory processing, interpretation of nonverbal cues, situational cues, etc. These, of course, are also dependent on the situation (context), and the people (cultural and social-emotional factors).
+Social situations require us to continually consider these social elements within each moment of interaction.
+Is all of that mental work non-cognitive?

 A fascinating longitudinal study by Schweinhart and Weikart, which began in the 1960s and followed students over the next 20 years, was published in 1997.
 In this study researchers began by looking at the type of education provided to preschoolers.
 They studied three distinctly different groups of children: those provided with a play-based preschool experience, those provided with a play-based preschool experience combined with direct adult guidance, and those provided a “direct instruction” experience where academic teaching was the focus of the preschool experience.
 As they followed these students and explored their academic learning as well as their social emotional development, they discovered that:

 - Those in Direct Instruction showed early academic gains**

 - By the end of 4th grade, trends had reversed or evened out across all three different groups of students.